-Covered individuals listed on applications must provide aPID in the common Biographical Sketch and Current and Pending (Other) Support forms as part of the application.
+Covered individuals listed on applications must provide a digital persistent identifier (PID) in the common Biographical Sketch and Current and Pending (Other) Support forms as part of the application.
 Included PIDs must meet the common/core standards specified in the NSPM-33 Implementation Guidance or successor guidance (e.g., an ORCID iD).
 The inclusion of an individual's PID will be optional until May 1, 2025, and mandatory thereafter.